 Fundamentally, conservatorships refer to your ability to make decisions and have the right to do so about your kids.
-Everything from where your child lives, the school your child goes to, the medical treatment they can receive in a host of other topics are covered by conservatorships.
+Everything from where your child lives, the school your child goes to, and the medical treatment they can receive in a host of other topics are covered by conservatorships.
 You may not think much about where the child goes to school, but two subjects have likely led to your increased consideration of this topic.

 For one, the coronavirus pandemic has put our children's education at the forefront of many people's minds.
 Certain schools have been open extensively since the beginning of the pandemic, while others have yet to open.
 This is true even in Texas, where restrictions on in-person gatherings have been minimal compared to other states.
 Studies show that children do better with in-person learning compared to virtual learning.
 With that said, you should be focusing on new child education more so now than ever.

 Within a family law case, you may lose the right to make decisions to the extent you are accustomed to when it comes to conservatorships.
 Parents share equally in their rights and duties to children before the involvement of a family law court.
 Once you involve a family court, a judge will finalize how conservative shipwrights are divided into many important topics related to your children.
 For example, you may be able to obtain your child's grades from school and schedule parent-teacher conferences which you may not be able to determine where your child goes to school.
 This is a big change for many families and is another reason why conservatorship issues need to be focused on intensely during a family law case.